Posted February 20, 2014

 Many persons who write to me asking for spiritual advice about what appears as “prayer failure” seem to emphasize the prayer of petition, of “I want” or with the plaintive question, “Why doesn’t God…?”
 Seldom do people—even devout persons—express any hint of a loving willingness to accept God’s use of hardship.
 Their prayer seldom includes the words, “I accept,” or “I lovingly surrender or “thank you, Lord, for the privilege of being united with you in your suffering,” or even a sincere Our Father prayer including, “thy will be done.”

 Petition is good, of course, since it expresses our dependence on God for help.
 Yet it’s the lowest form of prayer, and should never occupy the primary part of our prayer life.
-It should never overshadow the higher forms of prayer, like praise, worship, adoration, glorifying or blessing God, or prayers of contrition or thanksgiving—including gratitude for pain that can be beneficial.
+It should never overshadow the higher forms of prayer, like praise, worship, adoration, glorifying or blessing God, or prayers of contrition or thanksgiving—including gratitude for pain that can be beneficial when offered up generously, or even by prompting one to pursue proper medical attention.

-Speaking of petition, the best petition is asking for patience, fortitude, generosity of soul, magnanimity, holy abandonment to God’s will, and asking God to use your suffering for his glory, for the salvation of others, for the relief of those suffering in purgatory, or for the spiritual growth of your own soul.
+Speaking of petition, prayer for the relief of suffering can be upgraded by asking for patience, fortitude, generosity of soul, magnanimity, holy abandonment to God’s will, and asking God to use your suffering for his glory, for the salvation of others, for the relief of those suffering in purgatory, or for the spiritual growth of your own soul.
+All such sublime motives should, of course, never prelude the prudent seeking of necessary medical attention.

 Try meditating on one of the Bible’s richest passages—St. Paul’s words in 2 Corinthians.
 12:7-10: “I was given a thorn in my flesh, a messenger of Satan, to torment me.
 Three times I pleaded with the Lord to take it away from me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will thankfully boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.”